radivoje-v/depth-anything-v2/README.md

 ### Compiling models

 To compile the models, place the .onnx model (after surgery) to "models" directory and run:
+(this needs to be run from modelSDK docker)
 ```bash
 python compile.py
 ```